devdojoacademy/greeting-service/readme.md

 - `GreetingController.java`: This class is responsible for handling HTTP requests and responses.
 - `Greeting.java`: This class is an entity that represents a greeting.
-- `GreetingService.java`: This class provides business logic for managing greetings.
+- `greetingervice.java`: This class provides business logic for managing greeting.
 - `Application.java`: This is the main class that runs the Spring Boot application.
 - `application.properties`: This file contains configuration properties for the application.
 - `pom.xml`: This file contains project metadata and dependencies.